 The Great Falls College Montana State University Student Emergency fund has been established to help currently enrolled students on the path to academic success during a personal and unexpected crisis or hardship.
 Whether they need to replace personal belongings after a devastating fire, cannot afford necessary prescriptions, or are unable to pay for an emergency medical procedure, the fund provides financial assistance.
 Our goal is to provide assistance when these unforeseen circumstances threaten a student’s ability to stay in school and complete successfully.
-Funds are made available through the generous donations of family, friends and alumni of GFC MSU, as well as a Montana University System PASS grant.
-The funds are intended to provide financial assistance to current GFC MSU students only.
+Funds are made available through the generous donations of family, friends, alumni of GFC MSU, and the Associated Students of Great Falls College MSU Student Senate.

 Students who would like to be considered for limited funding available through the Student Crisis Fund must meet minimum criteria.
 However, we encourage any student in need to apply as exceptions may be made depending on circumstances.
 In general the following conditions must be met: